E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Datasets

 \section{Datasets}

-For the evaluation of the GNN-based NIDS proposed in this paper, we use six publicly available NIDS datasets, which consist of different types of labelled attack flows as well as benign network flows.
-The first three datasets, consisting of UNSW-NB15~\cite{Moustafa2015}, ToN-IoT~\cite{ton-iot} and BoT-IoT~\cite{Koroniotis2019}, have proprietary formats and feature sets, and have been widely used to evaluate Machine Learning based network intrusion detection systems.
-In addition, we also consider the three recently created variants of these datasets, where the respective format is translated to NetFlow with a common feature set, i.e. NF-UNSW-NB15\cite{Sarhan}, NF-TON-IoT \cite{Sarhan} and NF-BoT-IoT~\cite{Sarhan}.
+For the evaluation of the GNN-based NIDS proposed in this paper, we use four publicly available NIDS datasets, which consist of different types of labelled attack flows as well as benign network flows.
+The first two datasets, consisting of ToN-IoT~\cite{ton-iot} and BoT-IoT~\cite{Koroniotis2019}, have proprietary formats and feature sets, and have been widely used to evaluate Machine Learning based network intrusion detection systems in IoT.
+In addition, we also consider two recently created variants of these datasets, where the respective format is translated to NetFlow with a common feature set, i.e. NF-TON-IoT \cite{Sarhan} and NF-BoT-IoT~\cite{Sarhan}.
 A brief overview of these datasets is provided in the following.

-\begin{itemize} \item \textbf{UNSW-NB15:} N. Moustafa et al. \cite{Moustafa2015} created the UNSW-NB15 dataset to address the shortcomings of the existing benchmark datasets.
-The authors used IXIA tools to generate a comprehensive set of attack traffic in a complex network environment, consisting of nine main attack families.
-The Argus Bro-IDS network-monitoring tool was used to generate 49 features traffic class labels.
-The dataset consists of 2,218,761 (87.35\%) benign flows and 321,283 (12.65 \%) attack flows, with a total size of 2,540,044 flows.
+\begin{itemize} \item \textbf{BoT-IoT:} This is another recent dataset with a specific on IoT networks, created by Koroniotis et al. \cite{Koroniotis2019} in 2019.
+The authors simulated IoT services such as water stations, by using the Node-red tool \cite{Node-RED} and generated the corresponding IoT traffic.
+The Argus tool was consequently used for feature extraction.
+This dataset is comprised of 6 types of attacks and a total of 47 features with corresponding class labels.
+The dataset contains only 477 (0.01\%) benign flows and 3,668,045 (99.99\%) attack flows, with a total of 3,668,522 flows.

 \item \textbf{ToN-IoT:} This is a relatively new and extensive dataset that was generated in 2019 by Abdullah et al.\cite{ton-iot}, which includes different types of IoT data, such as operation system logs, telemetry data of IoT/IIoT services, as well as IoT network traffic collected from a medium-scale network at the Cyber Range and IoT Labs at the UNSW Canberra (Australia).
 In this paper, only the network traffic component of the dataset is used.
 The Bro-IDS network monitoring tool was used to generate the dataset's 44 network flow features.
 The dataset consists of 796,380 (3.56\%) benign flows and 21,542,641 (96.44\%) attack flows, with a total of 22,339,021 flows.